lcpp-org/PlasmaEDU/README.md

-# npre424
-NPRE 424 Numerical Methods for Plasma Physics

-Routines used for Plasma Courses at NPRE
+# Simple routines and implementations used for Plasma Courses at NPRE

+Prof. D. Curreli

 Nuclear, Plasma, Radiological Engineering

 University of Illinois at Urbana Chamapign

 * Fundamentals